svetlozar-anev/saucedemo-playwright/docs/use-cases.md

 ## ✅ Use Cases Covered

 ### UC-1: Login with empty credentials
-- Fill in **any** text in username and password fields
-- Clear both fields
 - Click **Login**
 - Assert error message: `"Epic sadface: Username is required"`

 ### UC-2: Login with missing password
 - Fill in a username
-- Fill in password
-- Clear only the password
 - Click **Login**
 - Assert error message: `"Epic sadface: Password is required"`